Furikuda/Hackulele/ABOUT.md

 74 93 55
 ```

-That's 30 instructions instead of 85....
+That's 30 instructions instead of 85.... what were they thinking?

 Looking at the datasheet is kind of hilarious too.